Los Angeles Marathon: Current era

 The 34th edition of the marathon took place on March 24, 2019.

+Despite Los Angeles County having issued a state of emergency four days prior due to the coronavirus pandemic and criticism from other public officials including councilman Mike Bonin, mayor Eric Garcetti allowed the 2020 marathon to continue as scheduled on March 8, 2020.

-The 2021 edition of the race was postponed to November 7 due to the coronavirus pandemic, with all registrants given the option of running the race virtually or transferring their entry to 2022, 2023, or 2024.
+The 2021 edition of the race was postponed to November 7 due to the coronavirus, pandemic, with all registrants given the option of running the race virtually or transferring their entry to 2022, 2023, or 2024.

+In 2022, the marathon chase was revived, after a 7 year absence after its 10 year stint.
+The chase involves both women and men elite fields running to reach the finish line first.
+However, the women are given a head start based on an assessment on both fields and their personal bests.
+For example, the 2024 edition featured a 17 minute head start favoring the women.
+Along with a $6,000 prize for the winner of each gender field, the winner of the chase earns a $10,000 bonus.

 Course

 The original route in 1986 started at Exposition Park and ended at the Los Angeles Memorial Coliseum.

 The route around the turn of the millennium both started and ended in Downtown Los Angeles.

 From 2007 to 2008, it started south of Universal City and ended in Downtown Los Angeles.

 The iconic "Stadium to Sea" route started at Dodger Stadium and ended in Santa Monica.